Contract extension for Seahawks linebacker Bobby Wagner was a matter of ‘when,’ not ‘if’

 The best linebacker in football.
 A team he has never feuded with.
 A city he has embraced from the moment he arrived.
 This was never an if but always a when — a no-brainer with zero suspense.

-Late Friday afternoon, the Seahawks made Bobby Wagner the NFL’s highest-paid linebacker by signing him to a three-year, $54 million extension, which includes $40.2 million guaranteed.
+Late Friday afternoon, the Seahawks made Bobby Wagner the NFL’s highest-paid inside linebacker by signing him to a three-year, $54 million extension, which includes $40.2 million guaranteed.
 The deal might not be as long as the five-year, $85 million extension C.J.
 Mosley inked with the Jets in March, but it does pay more annually.

 Anything short of that wouldn’t have felt right for the 29-year-old Wagner, who’s on the fast track for the Pro Football Hall of Fame.
 Just a couple weeks after getting a 99 rating on the Madden NFL video game, he got a 100 percent commitment from Seattle.